INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Discussion

 \section{Discussion}

-As was illustrated in Section \ref{results}, the GNN-RNN models dominate the baseline models, and this dominance is most pronounced on unseen nodes.
-Performance on unseen nodes is crucial for inductive learning where we focus on generalizing to unseen nodes to predict influencers.
-Notably, the generalization capability is the highest on the medium size network of City 2 with the highest values of AUC and AUPRC metrics calculated on unseen nodes.
-Nevertheless, the best combination of performance on seen and unseen nodes is obtained on the biggest network of City 3: here we consistently see high values on all performance metrics.
-In other words, when task complexity is increasing as is the case with inductive learning, the applicability of complex GNN-RNN models is justified.

-It is worth mentioning that the performance of non-GNN dynamic baseline models, i.e., Features(+PR)-RNN models, deteriorates with a growing network size.
-While on the smallest network of City 1, these models are able to perform comparable to the GNN-RNN models, the opposite is true for the biggest network of City 3.
-Hence, for the networks of smaller sizes, the Features(+PR)-RNN models can be considered for use as the performance gain of using GNN-RNN models is not large enough.
-However, when it comes to the bigger networks, the dominance of the GNN-RNN models is clearly noticeable, especially on unseen nodes.
+As illustrated in Section \ref{results}, the GNN-RNN models, in particular the GIN-GRU combination, dominate the baseline models, and this dominance is most pronounced on unseen nodes being crucial for inductive learning that focuses on generalizing to data not encountered by a model.
+For this configuration, the best combination of performance on seen and unseen nodes is obtained on the largest network of City 3, with consistently high values for all performance metrics.
+In other words, as task complexity increases, which is the case for inductive learning, the applicability of complex GNN-RNN models is justified.
+On the contrary, the performance of non-GNN dynamic baseline models, i.e., Features(+PR)-RNN models, deteriorates with increasing network size.
+While on the smallest network of City 1, these models perform comparable to the GNN-RNN models, the opposite is true for the largest network of City 3.
+Therefore, for smaller networks, it is advisable to choose simpler models due to the limited performance gain achieved by using GNN-RNN models, but as the networks scale, it is necessary to leverage the complexity of deep learners.